HDelbert/GithubHub/README.md

 IMPORTANT:
 ==========
-After the pem files generated with "github.sh init", please take care these *.pem files carefully.
+After the pem files generated with `github.sh init`, please take care these \*.pem files carefully.
 Once they are lost, you have no way to decrypt the file on you Github which means you lost them forever!!